tigerhead/CarND-Advanced-Lane-Lines/README.md

 The code for this step is contained in the second and third code cells of the IPython notebook located in "p4.ipynb..

-I used 20 chessborad images provide.
+I used 20 chessborad images provided with this project.
 I chose use (x, y)= (9, 6) to search corner in test images.
 And I created   "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time corner was successfully detected.   `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
-Corners were correctly detected in 18 out of 20 test images .
+Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time corners were successfully detected.   `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+Corners were correctly detected in 18 out of 20 test images.

 Output `objpoints` and `imgpoints` were used to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 Here is undistorted test image:

 ![Camera Calibration](/output_images/Calibrate_Camera.png)

+And camera calibration matrix was saved in a pickle file(/camera_cal_output/cmera_dist_pickle.p) for later use.
 ###Pipeline (single images)
+I picked test2.jpg image in test_images folder as example to illustrate my image processing pipline:
+![Original Test Image](/test_images/test2.jpg)
 ####1.
 Provide an example of a distortion-corrected image.
-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
-![Original Test Image](/test_images/test2.jpg)
+Load saved camera calibration matrix.

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)